top of page

 MIGHTY MONARCHS TASK FORCE

 The Mighty Monarchs Conservation Group is an energetic organization committed to supporting the repopulation of the Monarch Butterfly and protecting its native environment.
 We came together in early Spring 2023 after attending an informative lecture on the monarch and pollinators in North Idaho.
-We discovered a common interest in this majestic butterfly and began working together to plant Milkweed Waystations and share our passion with others.
+A common interest in this majestic butterfly was discovered and The Mighty Monarchs was formed!
+We began working together to plant Milkweed Waystations and share our passion with others.

 OUR TEAM

-Fall 2023 Monarch Waystation planting day at Pine Street Woods, Sandpoint, Idaho.
+Fall 2023 Monarch Waystation planting day at Pine Street Woods, Dover, Idaho.

-The Mighty Monarchs area of focus is North Idaho and our primary goals are to interact with and educate the public about the plight of the Western Monarch and its habitat, to encourage the local community and individual homeowners to plant milkweed and commit to being pesticide free.
-We are actively encouraging both residents and other organizations to plant Monarch Waystations in Bonner County.
-The Mighty Monarchs are also building relationships with other local organizations that are protecting and promoting North Idaho’s native plants and pollinators.
+The Mighty Monarchs area of focus is North Idaho and our primary goals are to interact with and educate the public about the plight of the Western Monarch and its habitat, to encourage the local community and individual homeowners to plant milkweed, and commit to being pesticide free.
+We are actively encouraging residents, businesses, and other organizations to plant Monarch Waystations in Bonner County.
+The Mighty Monarchs continue to build relationships in our community to help protect and promote North Idaho’s native plants and pollinators.

 Monarch Butterfly (Danaus plexippus) was adopted as Idaho’s official state insect in 1992.
 Boise’s Cole Elementary’s 4th grade students and teacher at the time were the driving force for this designation.
 The beauty and poetic motion of the monarch is deserving of such an honor!